cyruszzhou/cyruszzhou.github.io/_pages/about.md

 I am a rising senior at the `University of Chicago`, majoring in `Computer Science`.

-My current research interest lies in `hardware-software co-design and compiler optimization`, especially for deep learning systems.
+My current research interest lies in `hardware-software co-design and compiler-level optimization for emerging workloads`, especially for `deep learning` tasks.
 I do weightlifting and drink (a lot of) coffee.
 I enjoy philosophy and literature.

 At UChicago, I have been fortunate to be advised by [Professor Shan Lu](http://people.cs.uchicago.edu/~shanlu/), [Professor Yanjing Li](http://people.cs.uchicago.edu/~yanjingl/), and [Professor Blase Ur](https://www.blaseur.com/).